pschool-in/curriculum/content/science/humanbody-3.md

 ```
 ## True or False.

-Classify sentence as true or false.
+Classify the sentence as true or false.
 ```
 True:
 We use our legs too for several purposes.